mdamire/mcp-serializer/README.md

         "prompts": [
             {
                 "name": "create_user",
-                "description": "Create a new use for any purpose."
+                "description": "Create a new user for any purpose."
             },
             {
                 "name": "greeting",